 CDL DUI in Personal Vehicles

 To be charged with a CDL DUI in Greensburg, PA, you need to be in a commercial vehicle.
 Simply having a CDL is not enough.
+You may be thinking, “What if I get a DUI with a CDL in a personal vehicle?”
 If you have a CDL but are in your personal vehicle at the time of the arrest, then you will face a standard DUI charge—not a CDL DUI.
 You also will be held to the typical legal limit of .08 percent.

 However, that does not mean a DUI arrest or conviction will not affect your commercial license.
 If you are convicted of a DUI while driving your personal care, you could still have your CDL suspended or lose your job.
 No matter what type of DUI you are facing, you need to contact our CDL DUI attorneys and fight the charges.